shazhou-ww/moorex/README.md

 The Record's keys serve as effect identifiers for reconciliation, so Effect types no longer need to have a `key` property.

-Each effect's lifecycle is managed by the `runEffect(effect, state)` return value:
+Each effect's lifecycle is managed by the `runEffect(effect, state, key)` return value:

-- `runEffect(effect, state)` receives the effect and the state that generated it, returning an initializer with `start` and `cancel` methods.
+- `runEffect(effect, state, key)` receives the effect, the state that generated it, and the effect's key it, returning an initializer with `start` and `cancel` methods.
 - `start(dispatch)` launches the effect and resolves when it finishes.
 Use `dispatch` to send signals back to the machine.